mravanelli/pytorch-kaldi/README.md

 python run_exp.py $cfg_file
 ```

-## How can I use my own dataset?
+## How can I use my own dataset
 PyTorch-Kaldi can be used with any speech dataset.
 To use your own dataset, the steps to take are similar to those discussed in the TIMIT/Librispeech tutorials.
 In general, what you have to do is the following:
 1. Run the Kaldi recipe with your dataset.
 Please, see the Kaldi website to have more information on how to perform data preparation.
 2. Compute the alignments on training, validation, and test data.
 3. Write a PyTorch-Kaldi config file *$cfg_file*.
 4. Run the config file with ```python run_exp.sh $cfg_file```.

-## How can I plug-in my own features?
+## How can I plug-in my own features
 The current version of PyTorch-Kaldi supports input features stored with the Kaldi ark format.
 If the user wants to perform experiments with customized features, the latter must be converted into the ark format.
 Take a look into the Kaldi-io-for-python git repository (https://github.com/vesis84/kaldi-io-for-python) for a detailed description about converting numpy arrays into ark files.
 Moreover, you can take a look into our utility called save_raw_fea.py.
 This script generates Kaldi ark files containing raw features, that are later used to train neural networks fed by the raw waveform directly (see the section about processing audio with SincNet).

-## How can I contribute to the project?
+## How can I contribute to the project
 The project is still in its initial phase and we invite all potential contributors to participate.
 We hope to build a community of developers larger enough to progressively maintain, improve, and expand the functionalities of our current toolkit.
 For instance, it could be helpful to report any bug or any suggestion to improve the current version of the code.
 People can also contribute by adding additional neural models, that can eventually make richer the set of currently-implemented architectures.

 ## [EXTRA]